Trump Administration Says Entire Affordable Care Act Should Be Repealed

 "The Department of Justice has determined that the district court's comprehensive opinion came to the correct conclusion and will support it on appeal," Justice Department spokeswoman Kerri Kupec said in a statement.
 The letter said the DOJ will further explain its position in a brief to be filed later.

 The Justice Department's letter won't change anything yet for the law, also known as Obamacare.
-Coverage for those who have insurance through the ACA — more than 10 million people through Medicaid expansion, and another nearly 12 million through ACA exchanges – stays the same for now.
-The case will continue to wind through the courts and will likely end up before the Supreme Court.
+Coverage for those who have insurance through the ACA — more than 10 million people through Medicaid expansion, and nearly 12 million more through ACA exchanges — stays the same for now.
+The case will continue to wind through the courts and is likely to end up before the Supreme Court.

-If the case does land at the Supreme Court, it would be the third time that the court would rule on constitutional question related to the ACA.
+If the case does land at the Supreme Court, it would be the third time that the court would rule on a constitutional question related to the ACA.
 The court upheld the law in 2012 and rejected a challenge to it in 2015.

-Meanwhile, a group of Republican state attorneys general are fighting to have the law repealed, while a group of Democratic state attorneys general are arguing to keep the law in place.
+Meanwhile, a group of Republican state attorneys general is fighting to have the law repealed, while a group of Democratic state attorneys general is arguing to keep the law in place.

-In addition to the law's best-known aspects — the exchanges and the federal requirement to buy health insurance — the ACA touches every part of the health care system, from how Medicare pays doctors, to the Medicaid expansion that has covered millions of low-income people, to whether restaurants have to post nutrition information.
+In addition to the law's best-known aspects — the exchanges and the federal requirement to buy health insurance — the ACA touches every part of the health care system, from how Medicare pays doctors to the Medicaid expansion that has covered millions of low-income people to whether restaurants have to post nutrition information.
 Hospitals would have to develop new payment systems, and an entire section of the insurance industry would go away.

 The ACA's popularity played a role in Democrats' success in the 2018 elections, when they took back the House.
 Upending the law could prove politically dangerous for the Trump administration and Republicans who are backing the law's repeal.